jjnether/obsidian_backup/jnetherton/DA/Active Orders/119407 - Clearwater Polk Elec.md

 Problems between program and documentation
 - A,B,C select PB's aren't all active when in 1ph trip-3ph lockout mode (documentation says they should be)
 	- In this mode, you can also only close one phase at a time (documentation says this should only happen when in 1ph trip-1ph lockout)
-- Phase discordance happens even when in 1ph trip-1ph lockout (should only happen if in 3ph trip or 3ph lockout)